input-output-hk/cardano-tutorials/pioneers-testnet/pioneers-exercise-2.md

 $ cardano-cli keygen …
 ```

-Sign your transaction in txbody using the signing key that you have just produced:
+Sign your transaction in txbody using the signing key for *myaddr*:

 ```bash
 $ cardano-cli shelley transaction sign \